RikenSugitaLab/LLPS-Regulated-by-Highly-Charged-Proteins/simulation_files/README.md

 ## CG simulations

 Please copy the `param` subdirectory to each system before you start the simulations.
 The `param` directory stores CG parameter files.
-It is the same as the one you can get from [GENESIS-CG-tool](https://github.com/genesis-release-r-ccs/genesis_cg_tool/tree/main/param), except for the HPS parameters in file `atom_types.itp`, from which we used the HPS-Urry set in the current study.
+It is the same as the one in [GENESIS-CG-tool](https://github.com/genesis-release-r-ccs/genesis_cg_tool/tree/main/param), except for the HPS parameters in file `atom_types.itp`, from which we used the HPS-Urry set in the current study.

 Basically, to perform CG simulations with GENESIS `atdyn`, please execute the following commands (just an example):
 ```bash